chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

 ------

-# Lesson 1
+## Lesson 1 Stuff

 #### OOP

-- **OOP** (object oriented programming) is a programming **paradigm** in which we think about a problem in terms of objects,  by using objects to organize a program.
+- OPP (object oriented programming) is a programming **paradigm** in which we think about a problem in terms of objects,  by using objects to organize a program.

-  -  Strive to understand the core concepts of OO before focusing on finding optimal designs.
-In this course, the core concepts are far more crucial; learning how to find optimal designs and architectures may take years.
+- The idea is to model a program based on how objects in the real world interact.
+A real world object has **state** and **behavior**.
+State is properties related to the object, and Behavior is what that object can do in a verb sense.
+- The way we think about a program changes from a *series of steps* to a *collection of objects* that interact with each other.
 - Choosing an approach for an OO problem always comes down to making tradeoffs.

 ------